Setting Up Programming Environment

 (Optional) Setting Up PyTorch with GPU Support

-If your computer has a GPU, you can install PyTorch with GPU support.
+For Windows OS users, if your computer has a GPU card, you can install PyTorch with GPU support.
 Below are step-by-step instructions to update the practical_machine_learning programming environment.

 First check your CUDA version.
 Open a terminal (Linux/macOS) or PowerShell (Windows) and run: